programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 ```
 > apply(Crime,1,mean)
        Theft ViolentTheft
        20.75        16.50
 ```

 This shows you the average number of theft crimes and then violent theft crimes between decades.

 ## Practice

-1. Create a matrix with two columns using the following data from the "Breaking Peace" and "Killing" crimes between 1710 and 1730 from the [Old Bailey chart](http://www.oldbaileyonline.org/stats.jsp?y=decade&x=offenceCategory&countBy=&render=&_offences_offenceCategory_offenceSubcategory=&_verdicts_verdictCategory_verdictSubcategory=&_punishments_punishmentCategory_punishmentSubcategory=&_defendantNames_defendantGender=&defendantAgeFrom=&defendantAgeTo=&_victimNames_victimGender=&victimAgeFrom=&victimAgeTo=&_divs_fulltext=sword&fromMonth=&fromYear=1674&toMonth=&toYear=1800): `c(2,3,3,44,51,17)`
+1. Create a matrix with two columns using the following data from the *Breaking Peace* and *Killing* crimes between 1710 and 1730 from the Old Bailey chart above: `c(2,3,3,44,51,17)`
 2. Use the ‘cbind’ function to join `BreakingPeace <- c(2,3,3)` and `Killing <- c(44,51,17)` together.
-3. Calculate the mean of each column for the above matrix using the apply function.
+3. Calculate the mean of each column for the above matrix using the `apply` function.

 ## Solutions